When Is The Best Time To Visit Malaysia?

-Remember to dress up in red, the color of wealth, when you head out to attend the grand Open Houses spectacular lion and dragon dance performances.
+Remember to dress up in red, the color of wealth, when you head out to the grand Open House spectacular lion and dragon dance performances.

 There are many cultural events to visit in Malaysia during Chinese New Year that would allow you to relish this festival to the fullest, so check them out as well.

 Where: Across the country, especially Kuala Lumpur and George Town.